 What will bankruptcy do to my Credit History?

-Your bankruptcy will be noted on your credit history and remain there for seven years.
+Your bankruptcy will be noted on your credit history and remain there for five years.
 It will also be recorded on the NPII, a permanent government index generally not used for credit assessment, but is added to the system.

-It is unlikely that you will obtain finance from mainstream creditors during the seven-year period.
+It is unlikely that you will obtain finance from mainstream creditors during the five-year period.
 Many people find this idea daunting, given that they have been living on credit for many years.
 Without any repayments to make, you’ll be able to save money again and afford your bills and day-to-day expenses.

 Will I still be able to rent a house?

 How much am I able to earn during bankruptcy proceedings?

 There is no income restriction, but once you start earning over a certain threshold, you will be required to make a contribution to your creditors.
 Contributions work like taxes.
 Income up to a certain threshold is contribution-free, and 50% of money earned above that threshold is taken.
 Contributions are only paid for three years.